When it comes to cats, the Maine Coon is the epitome of “Go Big or Go Home.”

 Another consideration when bringing cat food home to your Maine Coon, is the balance between raw and dry food.
 Because many cats have an unfortunate habit of not drinking enough water, your Maine Coon can develop kidney problems without the proper diet.

-Wet food contains liquid that will help keep your Maine Coon hydrated.
+Wet food contains higher moisture content that will help keep your Maine Coon hydrated.
 Yet, a diet of only wet food can lead to dental problems for your cat.
 Dry food helps keep your Maine Coon’s teeth strong.
-We’ll give you a few suggestions of what we consider the best wet and dry foods for you to use when developing your Maine Coon’s diet plan.
+We’ll give you a few suggestions of what we consider the best wet cat food and dry cat foods for you to use when developing your Maine Coon’s diet plan.

 A final note when it comes to feeding Maine Coons is that these large cats can take longer to grow than other breeds.
 What this means is that you might want to consider keeping Maine Coon on kitten food for longer than the average cat.